Zafar-Badami/zafar-terraform/README.md

 # zafar-terraform
-This repo is for practising terraform bu MPrashant in hindi.
+This repo is for practising terraform lecture on Youtube by M Prashant in hindi.